Iferaca615/School_District_Analysis/README.md

 * average reading score: 83.8
 * Overall passing: 65%

-** By replacing the ninth graders math and reading scores, their overall passing percentage was at 65% whereas before the grades were substituted, the overall passing percentage was 91%. **
+** By replacing the ninth graders math and reading scores, their overall passing percentage was at 65% whereas before the grades were substituted, the overall passing percentage was 91% **

 ## What affect does removing the scores have on the data?

 - Replacing the ninth grade math and reading scores overall doesn't have a major effect on  the district summary.
 However, there are visible changes within the school summaries.

 Based on the changes in the data:
-1) scores by school size remained the same
+1) Scores by school size remained the same
-2) scores by school spending changed at the $630-$644 range
+2) Scores by school spending changed at the $630-$644 range
-3) the percentage passing for both reading and math dropped from the removal of ninth grade grades.
+3) The percentage passing for both reading and math dropped from the removal of ninth grade grades.
-4) the scores by school type remained the same
+4) The scores by school type remained the same

 # Major changes in the school analysis after changes